Geopolitical Report ISSN 2785-2598 Volume 7 Issue 2

 In Erdogan’s opinion, the Turkic States need to speed up the negotiation to reach an agreement on international combined freight transportation to establish the so-called Trans-Caspian East-West-Middle Corridor, which according to its current description, will go through Georgia, Azerbaijan, and the Caspian Sea, and reach China by following a future Turkmenistan-Uzbekistan-Kyrgyzstan route.

-During the unofficial summit, the CCTS members also discussed the 2020 Nagorno-Karabakh conflict and Azerbaijani victory.
+During the unofficial summit, the CCTS members also discussed the 2020 Nagorno-Karabakh conflict and the Azerbaijani victory.
 It should be noted that after the conflict, Ankara activated and promoted military-technical cooperation with Turkmenistan, Uzbekistan, Kazakhstan and Kyrgyzstan (Kazakhstan and Kyrgyzstan are members of the Eurasian Economic Union and the Collective Security Treaty Organization).

 After the collapse of the Soviet Union, the post-Soviet Central Asian republics looked at Ankara as their leading trade and economic partner.
 At the initiative of Turkey, summits of Turkic-speaking states were held every 2-3 years with the participation of six countries.
 During one of these meetings, the Turkish President Recep Tayyip Erdogan addressed the participants with the slogan ‘six countries, one nation’.
 In 2009, the Summit of Turkic-Speaking Countries was transformed into the Cooperation Council of Turkic-Speaking States (CCTS), which included four states: Azerbaijan, Turkey, Kazakhstan and Kyrgyzstan.
 Uzbekistan joined the CCTS in 2018, while Hungary and Turkmenistan are observers states.

-In recent years the CCTS members have begun editing the textbook “General Turkic history”.
+The CCTS members have recently begun editing the textbook “General Turkic history”.
 In 2015 in Astana, the CCTS ministers of education adopted the plan for writing the textbook, and in 2017 experts from Azerbaijan, Turkey, Kyrgyzstan, and Kazakhstan composed the final version of the book.
 At the moment, the text has already been adopted in the school history curriculum for middle grades in four CCTS countries.
 This textbook covers the history of the Turkic-speaking nations from ancient times to the 15th century.
 In addition, in the future, it is planned to launch similar projects in such areas as “Common Turkic geography” and “General Turkic literature”.

 Among the CCTS members, Kazakhstan appeared to be actively committed to promoting Turkic culture and history.
-Indeed, in the early days of Kazakhstan’s independence, the former Kazakh President Nursultan Nazarbayev proposed the idea of a ‘Turkic Union’ and always considered it as a tool of historical and cultural revival.
-In 2017, at a CCTS conference in Ankara, Nazarbayev repeated the words of the first Turkish President Mustafa Kemal Ataturk:
+Indeed, in the early days of Kazakhstan’s independence, former Kazakh President Nursultan Nazarbayev proposed the idea of a ‘Turkic Union’ and always considered it as a tool of historical and cultural revival.
+In 2017, at a CCTS conference in Ankara, Nazarbayev repeated the words of the first Turkish President, Mustafa Kemal Ataturk: